Inferture/AnimeTrivia/Readme.md

 ## General

-Project made during the course "Mobile development Android" in Telecom SudParis
+Project made during the course "Mobile development Android" in Telecom SudParis. [(Releases)](https://github.com/Inferture/AnimeQuizz/releases)

 Should work on Android 4.4 or higher